yogendra/jenkins/README.md

 All set Jenkins in one command.

-Just create a jenkins/secrets.properties file (similar to sample in this repo)
+Just create a `secrets.properties` file (similar to sample in this repo)

 ```
 docker-compose up -d